-Plant-based diets benefit heart health because they contain no dietary cholesterol, very little saturated fat, and abundant fibre.
-A plant-based diet can also help improve your chances of avoiding common indicators for heart disease such as high blood pressure, high cholesterol, atherosclerosis and inflammation.
+Plant-based diets benefit heart health because they contain no dietary cholesterol, very little saturated fat, and abundant fiber.
+A plant-based diet can also help improve your chances of avoiding common indicators for heart disease such as high blood pressure, high cholesterol, atherosclerosis, and inflammation.

 Food is a package deal.
-It’s impossible to get iron from red meat without the cholesterol, saturated fats and carcinogens, or omega-3 fatty acids from fish without bad fats and the toxic pollutants, such as mercury.
+It’s impossible to get iron from red meat without the cholesterol, saturated fats, and carcinogens, or omega-3 fatty acids from fish without bad fats and toxic pollutants, such as mercury.
 It is simply safer and healthier to get your nutrients directly from plants, without the harmful substances.
-What’s more, plants are also loaded with fibre, good fats, vitamins, minerals and cancer fighting compounds.
+What’s more, plants are also loaded with fiber, good fats, vitamins, minerals, and cancer-fighting compounds.

-More and more world class athletes, from Arnold Schwarzenegger to our own All Black champion TJ Perenara are going plant-based to enhance their performance.
-Whether you are aiming to run your first marathon in 2020 or simply wanting to improve your work-out, a plant-based diet can help you.
+More and more world-class athletes, from Arnold Schwarzenegger to our own All Black champion TJ Perenara are going plant-based to enhance their performance.
+Whether you are aiming to run your first marathon in 2021 or simply wanting to improve your fitness, a plant-based diet can help you.

-Most Kiwis do not get enough fibre.
-Fibre has many vital functions in our bodies, including assisting with blood sugar, cholesterol and bowel function regulation.
+Most Kiwis do not get enough fiber.
+Fiber has many vital functions in our bodies, including assisting with blood sugar, cholesterol, and bowel function regulation.
 It helps us reach satiety quicker at mealtimes and, very importantly, feeds our gut’s microbiome.